 (#11be)MLO IGTKn, when present, denotes the IGTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

 (#11be)MLO BIGTKn, when present, denotes the GTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

+MLO CIGTKn, when present, denotes the CIGTK for the AP affiliated with the AP MLD for the link specified by LinkID n as defined in 12.7.2 (EAPOL-Key frames).

 (…existing texts…)